2nd International Legion (Ukraine): Russian invasion of Ukraine

-In late 2022, the 2nd Battalion were deployed to the northeast of the Donetsk region near Lyman, which was nicknamed 'The Gates of the Donbas' by locals.
+In late 2022, the 2nd Battalion were deployed to the northeast of the Donbas near Lyman in the Kreminna Forest, which was nicknamed 'The Gates of the Donbas' by locals.
 Thence, the 2nd Battalion participated in the counteroffensive that led to the recapture of Lyman and the successful advance to reclaim part of western Luhansk Oblast, Ukraine's easternmost region, which had been completely occupied by the Russians.
 Two fighters of the 2nd Battalion were reported killed in late spring 2023: Volodymyr Trish from Lviv and Tarlan Osmanov from Baku, Azerbaijan.

 While Lyman was recaptured, along with Yampil, Dibrova and Bilohorivka by the end of December 2022, the Russian retreat back into Luhansk region stalled before the occupied cities of Severodonetsk and Lysychansk.
 Thus, the legionaries of the 2nd Battalion began fighting in an outpost sector towards occupied Kreminna in the Serebryansky forest.
 This sector has been referred to as the "Lyman front" and to its south, the "Siversk front".